 Handy Hints Guide

 Print out the Handy Hints Guide and keep in a safe place for quick reference.

 Website: www.wbhs.school.nz Please check our website regularly for Notices, Newsletters, and information.
 The Kamar portal (Student Information Management System) can be accessed through the website.
-Use this to check your son’s attendance, progress, etc. Please contact the Main Office if you require assistance.
+Use this to check your son’s attendance, progress, etc. Please contact the main front reception area if you require assistance.

 Important Phone Numbers